Law of Jersey: Ancienne coutume of Normandy

 When in 1309 Edward II of England sent Justices to Jersey, the people of Jersey were "asked by what law they claimed to be governed, the law of England, of Normandy, or by some special customs of their own?
 They answered 'By the law of Normandy, and referred the Justices to the Summa of Malcael [the Jersey name for the Grand Coutumier], where the Norman laws are well embodied' ...
 But they added, and this a clause that caused much trouble later, 'except that we have certain customs used in this island from time immemorial'".

 In the 16th century, two commentaries on the Grand Coutumier, written in Normandy, have been influential in Jersey law.
 Guillaume Rouillé of Alençon (also known as Le Rouillé) was the author of Le Grant Coustumier du pays & duché de Normendie : tres utile & profitable a tous practiciens (1534; 1539).
 He also produced commentary on the neighbouring province of Maine (pictured).

 Guillaume Terrien's Commentaires du droit civil, tant public que privé, observé au pays et Duché de Normandie was first published in 1574.
 Dawes explains: "Terrien's own work comprised the selecting of texts from the Grand Coutumier, putting them into an order which suited his scheme (even to the point of cutting and pasting quite disparate texts) and then commenting on the resulting amalgam.
 To this commentary a further author added notes headed 'Additio', more often than not in Latin".

 Two modern versions of the text of the Grand Coutumier have been produced.
 The first was by Jurat William Laurence de Gruchy entitled L'Ancienne Coutume de Normandie: Réimpression, éditée avec de légères annotations (1881), based on Le Rouillé's 1539 edition, using a double-column format setting out the Latin and French texts side by side.
 In 2009, an English translation of the Latin text by J. A. Everard was published.

 Coutume Reformée of Normandy

-The second period in the development of Norman custom was between 1583 and 1804 and is known as the Coutume reformée (the reformed custom).
-In 1453, Charles VII of France issued orders that all the customary laws of France should be "redacted", in other words set out systematically and approved under royal authority.
-The Duchy of Normandy was the last part of France to comply with this order but the new text was eventually prepared and received royal approval in 1585 by Henry III of France.
+The second period in the development of Norman custom was the Coutume reformée (the reformed custom), in force between 1583 and 1804.

+The reformed custom was a result of a 1453 directive of Charles VII of France.
+He ordered the 'redaction' of all customary laws in France, which meant they were to be set out systematically and approved under royal authority.
+The Duchy of Normandy was the final region to comply with this order, but eventually, a new text was prepared, which received royal approval from Henry III in 1585.
+In 1804, customary law was abolished in France with the introduction of uniform codes of civil and criminal law across the whole of France.